Find partnership terms by letter

 Example:

-Kristin was noticing a drop in new leads and sales rep engagement.
-She planned a sales spiff for her team wherein if they brought in 500 new leads by the end of the quarter, they each received a $500 bonus.
-The reps worked hard to meet the goal and were happy with their bonus cash.
+Nearing the end of the fiscal quarter, Kristin was noticing a drop in new leads and sales rep engagement.
+To help the team hit their goals, she planned a sales spiff for her team wherein if they brought in 500 new leads by the end of the quarter, they each received a $500 bonus.

 Noun